franklingu/franklingu.github.io/_posts/2017-10-15-Calkin-Wilf-Sequence-on-code-fights.markdown

 meta_desc: Calkin Wilf Sequence problem on codefights for Python arcade and generator topic
 ---

 Codefights is a website for practicing and brushing up on programming skills.
-Recently I have been working on its Python arcade, trying to learn more Python langguage special features.
+Recently I have been working on its Python arcade, trying to learn more Python language special features.
 Well, generally I think most questions are well-thought but are not problems for me -- I am confident about my knowledge of Python so far.
 However, I did get stuck on one question in the generator section.

 To be honest, I have not get the coroutine based generator thing inside out yet but this question: Calkin Wilf Sequence surely does not require that sort of knownledge but just generators -- and I got TLE -- time limit exceeded error.
 So I checked for a few parts to improve the effeciency but I still got TLE.